Anum-2017/Spec-Kit-Plus-Guides/README.md

 ## 📚 What is Spec-Kit Plus?

-**Spec-Kit Plus** is a practical fork of GitHub's Spec Kit for **Spec-Driven Development**, with additional patterns and templates for building agentic AI systems.

-The project uses the `specifyplus` or `sp` CLI commands.

-Instead of asking an AI agent to immediately write code, you first define the project's requirements and technical plan, then generate tasks and implement them.
+**Spec-Kit Plus** is a structured AI-development framework that helps you and your coding AI agents work in a more organized and reliable way.
+Instead of randomly prompting the AI, it guides you step by step:

+**Specifications → Plans → Tasks → Implementation**

+It ensures that projects are clear, well-planned, and easy to manage.
+With Spec-Kit Plus, you define exactly what you want, break it into small actionable tasks, and implement them properly.

+This framework helps you and your AI coding agents work more like a real development team, making AI-assisted development faster, smarter, and less messy.

 ---